kingsley-akaehomen/stuttern-git/README.md

-this project is about nothings
+this project is about nothing, but i will like to make it something